Social Enterprise Award

-Entries for phase one of Converge Challenge 2016 are now CLOSED.
+Entries for Converge Challenge 2016 are now CLOSED.
 Full list of ALL our 2016 winners can be read HERE.
 The 2017 programme will launch February 7th - watch this space!

 “At Firstrport, we have long believed that social enterprise and innovation go hand in hand - whether through pioneering new, more ethical or sustainable approaches, or by filling gaps and responding directly to emerging social issues.
 For this reason, we’ve been delighted to be able to support the Converge Challenge Social Enterprise category once again, and to see such a high standard of applications in this field.”
 Kirstie Penman, Programme Manager

 If so you could be in with a chance of winning thousands of pounds to help you make a difference.
-First prize is £5,000 cash and one runner up wins £3,000 (with Firstport) cash.
-You can apply with your idea, big or small.
+In 2016, the first prize was £5,000 cash and one runner up won£3,000 (with Firstport) cash.
 For a full list of prizes please click HERE.
 In 2017 the total prize pot will change - more information to follow.

-Firstport are offering the runner up prize for of 2016 Converge Challenge Social Enterprise Competition.
-This involves a cash prize of £3k and access to the Firstport adviser network, as well as access to the broader Social Enterprise network.
+IN 2016, Firstport offered the runner up prize for Converge Challenge Social Enterprise Competition.
+This involved a cash prize of £3k and access to the Firstport adviser network, as well as access to the broader Social Enterprise network.
 Firstport are members of the judging panel for the Social Enterprise Competition, bringing their expertise on the sector to bear on the quality of the applications.

 What is Social Enterprise?